edespino/cloudberry-site/docs/tutorial/crash-course.md

 ## Lesson 12.
 User data and table distribution

-In CBDB, the master instance does not store user data.
+In Cloudberry, the coordinator instance does not store user data.
 Segments store user data, and the data is not shared between segments.

-All CBDB Database tables are distributed.
+All Cloudberry Database tables are distributed.
 When you create or alter a table, you optionally specify DISTRIBUTED BY (hash distribution), DISTRIBUTED RANDOMLY (random distribution), or DISTRIBUTED REPLICATED (fully distributed) to determine the table row distribution.

 Consider the following points when deciding on a table distribution policy.